usnistgov/O-RAN-Testbed-Automation/OpenAirInterface_Testbed/RAN_Intelligent_Controllers/Flexible-RIC/README.md

       ```
     - New metrics for the automation tool:
       ```console
+      Reporting Time Offset (ms) - Time offset from the expected reporting time in milliseconds (e.g., -1 indicates that the report arrived a millisecond early)
       RSRP.Mean (dBm) - Averaged SSB/CSI-RS Reference Signal Received Power in the sample RSRP.Minimum (dBm) - Minimum SSB/CSI-RS Reference Signal Received Power in the sample RSRP.Quartile1 (dBm) - Quartile 1 SSB/CSI-RS Reference Signal Received Power in the sample